How to evaluate your small business risks

 Identifying and evaluating risk is a crucial aspect of business management.
 If risks aren’t appropriately managed, companies can face consequences which could determine not only the bottom line, but in some cases, its survival.

-Insurance is designed to help you manage risk, but it often becomes complex for business owners to decide their level of coverage.
+Insurance is designed to help you manage risk, but it often becomes complex especially for owners of Small to Medium Enterprises (SMEs) to determine their level of coverage.

-“Many business owners don’t expect they’ll need to make an insurance claim,” QBE Head of Product Commercial Lines, Russell Derrick, explained.
+“Many business owners don’t expect they’ll need to make an insurance claim,” QBE General Manager, SME, Aaron Gavin explained.

 “Claims are never frequent events, so insurance isn’t front of mind.
-But they’re always costly and in some cases, can halt businesses.”
+But they’re often costly and in some cases, can halt businesses.”

 So how do you evaluate the risks of your business and ensure you’re correctly covered?